jamesncox/memes-vs-gifs-react/notes.md

 # Notes

-Initial commmit.

-# Structure (in src folder)
-    Components
-        GifGameCard // links to That's What You Gif! page MemeGameCard // links to What Do You Meme? page NavBar // Links to user signup/login/profile and saved memes/gifs Styles // styled components pertaining to game cards/navbar

-    Reducers
-        Multiple files for reducers

-    Gif
-        Actions
-            Some Actions
-        Components
-            All the gif components

-            GifStyles.js // styled components pertaining to Gif game

-    Meme
-        Actions
-            Meme actions
-        Components
-            All the meme components

-            MemeStyles.js // styled components pertaining to Meme game

-    Stylesheets
-        gif.css // styling for the gif game localhost:3000/thatswhatyougif
-        home.css // styling for the "homepage" localhost:3000/
-        meme.ss // styling for meme game localhost:3000/whatdoyoumeme

-    App.css // not sure I need this

-    App.js // this is where I will call my main components, navbar, gifgamecard and memegamecard

-    Home.js // not sure I need this unless for namespacing / linking reasons

-    index.css // don't think I need this either

-    index.js // I have a lot to do here, all the router stuff for the links, Redux stuff I think and calling App.js.
-            // Remember that index.js holds the store(s) which takes in all my reducers.
-What reducers do I need?

-    serviceWorker.js // No idea what this does

 # Still to do:

+[]  Refactor the saved memes and gifs actions/reducers to load on initial app load (componentDidMount) and then update store with every new save.

-    What do I need for user auth / session handling syncning up with my rails api?
+[]  What do I need for user auth / session handling syncning up with my rails api?

-    Break down my Meme and Gif game into Redux actions/reducer and bring those over here.
+[x] Break down my Meme and Gif game into Redux actions/reducer and bring those over here.

-    Create a user sign up and login form / component
+[]  Create a user sign up and login form / component

-    Create show pages for Saved Memes and Saved Gifs These show pages will show all the saved memes and gifs that any user sends to the database
+[x] Create show pages for Saved Memes and Saved Gifs
+        These show pages will show all the saved memes and gifs that any user sends to the database

-    Create a User Profile component that renders only the user's saved memes and gifs
+[]  Create a User Profile component that renders only the user's saved memes and gifs

+[]  After User can signup/login/logout, will need to have logic for things like:
+    []  Checking to see if a meme/gif and caption combo has alreawdy been created []  Showing the specific User's creations will have to be checked []  Potentially having the saved meme/gifs page organized by user

+[] I'd like to display saved Memes/Gifs in a carousel.

 # Loading Gif Options
     my "is loading" animation, not a spinning wheel